dfinity/examples/motoko/random_maze/README.md

 *  [main.mo](./src/random_maze/main.mo), which contains the actor definition and methods exposed by this canister.

-This actor use Motoko's 'Random.mo' library to generate a cryptographically random maze of user-specified space.
+This actor use Motoko's 'Random' library to generate a cryptographically random maze of user-specified size.

-Each call to library function `Random.blob()` asynchronously obtains 256-bits of raw entropy from the Internet Computer.
+Function `generate`, calls library function `Random.blob()` asynchronously to obtain 256-bits of raw entropy (256 random bits as 32 bytes) from the Internet Computer.
+It makes these calls on demand as it is constructing a maze.
-The random bits of this blob are then  used to generate samples from a variety of discrete distributions using the other classes and functions of library `Random.mo`.
+The bits of these blobs are consumed to generate samples from a variety of discrete distributions using some of the other classes and functions of library `Random.mo`.